 I lived under the delusion that I was fine for a year and a half.
 I learned how to hide it from my friends, my family, and my roommates.
 I knew how to hit the side of the bowl so it didn’t make a sound.
 I acquired acute hearing abilities to know when anyone was passing the door.
 I knew to clean the underside of the toilet seat to get rid of any evidence.
 I knew to play off my watery eyes and hoarse voice as symptoms of a coughing fit.
 It was all very strategic.

 It was a very conscious effort which was foiled when my mind became unconscious.
 I blacked out at a party, and ended up passing out in a bush in a pool of my own vomit.
 Sounds like a rock star move, but it was the opposite of glamorous.
 Luckily, my ex-boyfriend happened to spot my feet sticking out of the shrubbery and sat me up.
 He wiped the dirt and puke off of my face as I fully body sobbed to him about how badly I had been feeling about myself.
-I told him if I wasn’t going to be happy, I wanted to at least be skinny.
+I told him if I wasn’t going to be happy, I wanted be skinny.
 He sat with me as I shivered and cried and for the first time, I admitted I had a problem.

 When he repeated to me what I had said to him, my conscious self was still in denial.
 I wasn’t in need of hospitalization, but I still wasn’t normal.
 I was stuck in a gray area between sane and sick.
 Eventually, I got help.
 I went to a therapist once a week, and eventually just whenever I was feeling urges to keeping doing my mental math equation.
 I wasn’t admitted to an intensive rehab, but I still got myself to be normal again.
 My front tooth chipped because of all the stomach acid that eroded my enamel and that’s it.
 I got really lucky.
 1 out of 4 women suffer from an eating disorder and only 10 percent of them get treatment.
 The face of an eating disorder isn’t always bony or bloated.
 It can be the face of any girl (or boy) without you even knowing.